tesujimath/filebutler/doc/filebutler.md

 ## send-emails

 Send email to each user with files in the named fileset, using the named email template.
 Email templates are found in the directory given by the `emaildir` attribute.
-The emails are sent via localhost STMP, from the address specified by the `emailfrom` attribute.
+The emails are sent via localhost STMP, from the address specified by the `emailfrom` attribute, and only to users who have entries in `/etc/aliases`.

 The template files for email subject and body use standard Python template syntax.
-Any attribute is available as a mapping key, in addition to `fileset`, `fileset_descriptor`.
+Any attribute is available as a mapping key, in addition to `fileset`, `fileset_descriptor`, `info`, `info_datasets`.

 Example
 ```